 As for the Governor’s ability to issues new Orders, under the provisions of Executive Law 29-A, the Governor continues to have the power to issue Executive Orders in order to temporarily modify or suspend certain laws in response to a disaster, such as COVID-19.
 When the Governor issues an Executive Order under Executive Law 29-A, the Order is only effective for thirty days.
 As outlined in the new law, were the Legislature to approve a resolution ending the temporary emergency, then the Orders issued under Executive Law 29-A would likely end as well.

 Still have questions regarding Executive Orders and how they may affect your business?
 Our Firm has extensive experience counseling businesses and individuals as they navigate regulatory compliance, and compliance with the Governor’s Executive Orders.
 If you have any questions related to this Legal Briefing or questions related to New York State’s COVID-19 rules and procedures, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 For more COVID-19 Legal Updates, please visit our resource page.